 Snapchat is a lot of things, depending on who you ask.
 With our expertise and experience, we can confidently state that Snapchat is a useful option for B2B marketing, and here’s why:

 Snapchat is gradually transitioning into a commercial platform.
 The channel management team are shaping partnerships with huge media publishers, and trends suggest that the platform is gaining innovative advertising features making it an exciting and viable marketing option for B2B marketers.
 You might be shaking your head right now, but most technological breakthroughs are written off for being too obscure at first, and our investigations show that this is a platform to keep a close eye on.

 If you’re still shaking your head, perhaps thinking that the user base of Snapchat is too young, you are mistaken.
 Granted, 71% of users are 25 or younger, but if anything, this is something to take advantage of.
 Increasingly, the younger generations in businesses are having a larger say in final purchasing decisions.
-81% of non-management employees have a say in purchasing, and surprisingly, many of them are millennials.
+81% of non-management employees have a say in purchasing, and unsurprisingly, many of them are millennials.
 And where do we find many millennials?
-On Snapchat.
+Trends in social media app usage say that they’re on Snapchat.